Leaders of Lanka and Nepal wish Prime Minister Modi 71st birthday | ExBulletin

 Gotabaya Rajapaksa (@GotabayaR) September 17, 2021

-The brother of Sri Lankan President and Prime Minister Mahinda Rajapaksa also greeted Modi.
+The brother of the President and Prime Minister of Sri Lanka, Mahinda Rajapaksa, also greeted Prime Minister Modi.

 “Warm wishes to my good friend Prime Minister @narendramodi as you enter another year of your life.
 I wish you strength, success and the best possible health as you pull India out of these difficult times” , Mahinda tweeted.